ABOUT JUDGES MATTER

 Independent, well-resourced judiciaries are the bedrock of the rule of law, fostering well-functioning societies and spurring economic growth.
-A prosperous, and democratic South Africa demands strong, independent judiciaries to safeguard constitutional principles, uphold the rule of law, and protect human rights.
-Strong judiciaries foster economic growth and inspire confidence in the legal system.
+Judges matter to a prosperous and democratic South Africa, as a strong, independent judiciary is necessary to safeguard constitutional principles, uphold the rule of law, and protect human rights.
+Strong judiciaries foster economic growth and inspire confidence in the legal system, and judges matter to constitution democracy.

 Yet, for justice to truly serve all, it must be accessible and comprehensible to every citizen.
 The need for public scrutiny is vital to ensure judicial independence and good governance.
 Trust in our judiciary is not just a nicety; it’s a fundamental pillar of democracy and social cohesion.
 Transparency, accountability and efforts to combat corruption and inefficiency are paramount to maintaining this trust.